1. Home

 Buying codes as a WooCommerce customer

-Code products are purchased in the same way as other WooCommerce products, but we highly recommend you autocomplete orders that include codes (see the WooCommerce settings in https://www.uncannyowl.com/knowledge-base/set-up-uncanny-codes-for-wordpress/#Settings for more information).
+Code products are purchased in the same way as other WooCommerce products, but we highly recommend you autocomplete orders that include codes (see the WooCommerce settings in Set up Uncanny Redemption Codes for WordPress for more information).
 This is because codes from a batch are linked to an order as soon as the order is created and are no longer available for sale to other customers.

 WooCommerce codes in My Account